The Venture Client Model: A Winning Formula for Corporates and Startups (With Real-World Examples)

 Building a winning formula for corporates and startups, the venture client model

-For years now, top corporations have successfully leveraged innovation tools like acceleration, incubation and CVC to foster growth and gain a competitive advantage.
-These tools boost innovation by giving companies access to cutting-edge technologies, business models, and offerings - opening them to endless opportunities.
-Now there’s a different innovation tool on the rise: the venture client model.
+For years now, top corporations have successfully leveraged innovation tools like accelerators, incubators, and CVC funds to foster growth and gain a competitive advantage.
+Now there’s a different innovation tool on the rise: The venture client model.

-Corporations that use the venture client model, engage startups as a client, not as an investor, partner or parent company.
+Corporations that use venture clienting to engage startups as a client, not as an investor, partner or parent company.
 It benefits corporates by providing quick access to new solutions while giving startups the early revenue they need to grow.

 • Grow beyond their core business